php-ru/symfony-docs-ru/console/style.rst

         $io->ask('What is your name?');

-    You can pass the default value as the second argument so the user can simply hit the <Enter> key to select that value::
+    You can pass the default value as the second argument so the user can hit the <Enter> key to select that value::

         $io->ask('Where are you from?', 'United States');